Sabbateans: The Emden-Eybeschutz controversy

 The controversy was a momentous incident in Jewish history of the period, involving both Yechezkel Landau and the Vilna Gaon, and may be credited with having crushed the lingering belief in Sabbatai current even in some Orthodox circles.
 In 1760 the quarrel broke out once more when some Sabbatean elements were discovered among the students of Eybeschutz' yeshiva.
 At the same time his younger son, Wolf, presented himself as a Sabbatean prophet, with the result that the yeshiva was closed.

 Sabbateans and early Hasidism

 Some scholars see seeds of the Hasidic movement within the Sabbatean movement.
 When Hasidism began to spread its influence, a serious schism evolved between the Hasidic and non-Hasidic Jews.
 Those who rejected the Hasidic movement dubbed themselves as misnagdim ("opponents").

 Critics of Hasidic Judaism expressed concern that Hasidism might become a messianic sect as had occurred among the followers of both Sabbatai Zevi and Jacob Frank.
 However the Baal Shem Tov, the founder of Hasidism, came at a time when the Jewish masses of Eastern Europe were reeling in bewilderment and disappointment engendered by the two Jewish false messiahs Sabbatai Zevi (1626–1676) and Jacob Frank (1726–1791) in particular.

 Sabbateans and modern secularism

-Some scholars have noted that the Sabbatean movement in general fostered and connected well with the principles of modern secularism.
-Related to this is the drive of the Dönmeh in Turkey for secularizing their society just as European Jews promoted the values of Age of Enlightenment and its Jewish equivalent the haskalah.
+Some scholars have claimed that the Sabbatean movement in general fostered and connected well with the principles of modern secularism.